impress/impress.js/README.md

 impress.js
 ============
+This is a fork of impress.js.
+It supports substeps, but besides that, its the same as the original.

 It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.